waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **FRUIT_TREE**: An impassable, interactable object.
 Gives one BERRY item (like PRZCUREBERRY) when interacted with for the first time.
 Subsequent interactions yield nothing.
 - **Check Movesets:** Before switching a low-level or unfamiliar Pokémon into battle for training, I must first check its moveset to ensure it has at least one attacking move.
 Switching in a Pokémon that can't fight (like Jubilee) is a wasted turn and puts them at risk.
 - **CAVE**: A traversable warp tile that functions as an entrance to a cave.

-# General Object Interaction
-- To interact with objects like ladders, signs, or switches, you must be standing on an adjacent tile and facing the object.
+- **To interact with objects** like ladders, signs, or switches, you must be standing on an adjacent tile and facing the object.
 Attempting to interact while standing *on* the object itself will fail.
-- **LADDER**: A traversable warp tile that moves the player between floors.
 - **Menu Input Separation:** To avoid input errors, especially in multi-step menu actions like switching Pokémon, I must separate directional inputs (Up, Down, Left, Right) and action inputs ('A', 'B') into different turns.
 Move the cursor in one turn, then press 'A' to confirm in the next.

-# Battle Menu Layout
-- The main battle menu options are laid out in a 2x2 grid: FIGHT (top-left), PKMN (top-right), PACK (bottom-left), RUN (bottom-right).
-Navigating from FIGHT requires 'Right' for PKMN and 'Down' for PACK.
-- **Menu Layout Verification:** Before creating a tool to automate menu navigation, I must first manually navigate the menu to confirm its layout (e.g., 2x2 grid vs. vertical list).
-A flawed assumption about the layout will cause the tool to fail.

-# Party Development
-- Chrono (Hoothoot) grew to Lv11 and learned PECK.
-This is a reliable Flying-type attacking move.

-# Tile & Object Mechanics
-- Route 30 has one-way ledges (`LEDGE_HOP_DOWN`) that prevent northbound travel from Cherrygrove City.
+- **Route 30's one-way ledges** (`LEDGE_HOP_DOWN`) make northbound travel from Cherrygrove City impossible.
 The route is effectively a one-way path when traveling south from Route 31.
+This is a critical piece of information for future navigation planning.